wwarthen/RomWBW/Source/Doc/Applications.md

 #### Notes

-I've tested this utility with the DS1302 clock board designed by Ed Brindly, and on the interrupt-driven timer built into my Z180 board.
+I've tested this utility with the DS1302 clock board designed by Ed Brindley, and on the interrupt-driven timer built into my Z180 board.
 However, it does not interact with hardware, only BIOS; I would expect it to work with other hardware.